ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

-Basically it means we have two plugins now - the GRPC plugin created earlier, and the application plugin using it as direct dependency.
-In the VPP-Agent, the convention is to always create a top-level plugin which uses other plugin as external dependencies (those plugins can be anyhing, like connectors, VPP-configuration plugins, KVDB, etc.).
-This approach allows to use only the top-level plugin in the application instantiation and CN-Infra build-in plugin lookup mechanism handles the rest (technically we do not need to laboriously list all plugins we want to use).
+Basically we have two plugins now - the GRPC plugin created earlier, and the application plugin using it as a direct dependency.
+With the vpp-agent, the convention is to always create a top-level plugin which uses other plugins as external dependencies.
+Those plugins can be anything -  connectors, VPP-configuration plugins, KV data stores, etc. This approach allows us to use only the top-level plugin in the application instantiation and cn-infra plugin lookup mechanism handles the rest.

-**3. Finish the App** adding code below to the `main.go`.
-The `New()` method creates an instance of App plugin.
-The `AllPlugins()` automatically finds our GRPC plugins as an App dependency and loads it.
+**3. Finish the App** by adding the code below to the `main.go`.
+The `New()` method creates an instance of the App plugin.
+The `AllPlugins()` automatically finds our GRPC plugins as an App dependency and loads them.

 For more information about the plugin lifecycle management, see [this article](https://github.com/ligato/cn-infra/wiki/Agent-Plugin-Lookup).
 ```go
 package main